tyler-marr/ipmininet/ipmininet/examples/README.md

    - net > as2r3 ip route show 1.2.3.0/24
    - [noecho as2r3] telnet localhost bgpd > password is zebra > enable > show ip bgp 1.2.3.0/24

+## IPTables

+_topo name_ : iptables
+_args_ : n/a

+This network spawns two routers, which have custom ACLs set such that their inbound traffic (the INPUT chains in ip(6)tables):

+  - Can only be ICMP traffic over IPv4
+  - Can only be (properly established) TCP over IPv6

+You can test this by trying to ping(6) both routers, use nc to (try to) exchange data over TCP, or [tracebox](www.tracebox.org) to send a crafted TCP packet not part of an already established session.